-The BUILD Health Challenge was designed to encourage communities to build meaningful partnerships among hospitals and health systems, community-based organizations, their local health department and other organizations to improve the overall health of local residents.
+The BUILD Health Challenge encourages communities to build meaningful partnerships among hospitals and health systems, community-based organizations, their local health department and other organizations to improve the overall health of local residents.

-By forging this collaboration, these partner organizations hope to inspire similar teamwork between diverse organizations at a community level, adding to the knowledge base for community health and discover new best practices for the field.
+This set of funding partners – coming together across sectors and national geography – aims to inspire similar teamwork between diverse organizations at a community level, add to the knowledge base for community health and discover new best practices for the field.

 The Colorado Health Foundation works to make Colorado the healthiest state in the nation by ensuring that all Colorado kids are fit and healthy and that all Coloradans achieve stable, affordable and adequate health coverage to improve their health with support from a network of primary health care and community services.
 To advance our mission, the Foundation engages the community through grantmaking, public policy, investing in evaluation, private sector partnerships and strategic communications.
 For more information, visit www.ColoradoHealth.org.

-The Kresge Foundation is a $3 billion private, national foundation that works to expand opportunities in America’s cities through grantmaking and investing in arts and culture, education, environment, health, human services and community development efforts in Detroit.
-In 2013, the Board of Trustees approved 316 awards totaling $122 million; $128 million was paid out to grantees over the course of the year.
-In addition, our Social Investment Practice made commitments totaling $16 million in 2013.
+The Kresge Foundation is a $3.6 billion private, national foundation that works to expand opportunities in America’s cities through grantmaking and social investing in arts and culture, education, environment, health, human services, and community development efforts in Detroit.
+In 2015, the Board of Trustees approved 370 awards totaling $125.2 million, and nine social investment commitments totaling $20.3 million.
 For more information, visit kresge.org.

 For more than 40 years the Robert Wood Johnson Foundation has worked to improve the health and health care of all Americans.
 We are striving to build a national Culture of Health that will enable all Americans to live longer, healthier lives now and for generations to come.
 For more information, visit www.rwjf.org.